UCL-CCS/FabSCEMa/README.md

  <img height="200" src="FabSCEMa_logo.png"/>
 </br>

+FabSCEMa tool in combination with an existing platform for verification, validation, and uncertainty quantification offers a scientific simulation environment and data processing workflows that enable the execution of single and ensemble simulations.
+This Fabsim-plugin also supports the execution of remotely or locally submitted jobs through the plugin and helps the experts to do several specific annalistic tasks on a local machine or on a cluster or supercomputing platform within the EasyVVUQ and EasySurrogate architectures.
+It is a fully automated computational tool for the study of the uncertainty in a computational model of a heterogeneous multi-scale atomistic continuum coupling system, a publicly available open-source code SCEMa (https://GitHub.com/UCL-CCS/SCEMa).

+For the full FabSCEMa documentation, please visit https://fabscema.readthedocs.io

 # How to run a SCEMa (test) Job

 These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured SCEMa (https://github.com/UCL-CCS/SCEMa) on the target machine.